zaldyprtm/zaldyprtm/README.md

 - 👋 Hi, I’m @zaldyprtm
 - 👀 I’m interested in programming and ethical hacking
-- 🌱 I’m currently learning python languange
+- 🌱 I’m currently learning ReactJs and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 zaldyprtm/zaldyprtm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.